kirschbaum-development/laravel-loop/README.md

 This package also provides an MCP Server with your tools which you can make it available to your MCP clients (Claude Code, Cursor, etc.).

-To run the MCP server, you can use the following command:
+To add the MCP server to Claude Code, for example, you can use the following command:

 ```bash
 claude mcp add laravel-loop-mcp npx opencontrol https://your-url.com api-key